UAV - Chapter 1

 "What the hell are you going on about?"
 Francis reiterated.
 "Why would we smell like hamburgers?"

 Francis was Victor's second in command, the only person Victor would trust with his life.
 Unlike William, Francis Umstead was lithe, standing barely over five feet and thin as a rail.
-His accent was thick cockney, hard to understand until enough time had been spent with him, and he wasn't at all intimidating to look at.
+His accent was thick cockney, hard to understand until you'd spent enough time with him, and he wasn't at all intimidating to look at.

 His size was deceptive, though, and Victor would prefer facing William, the three-hundred-pound bull of a man, in a fight over Francis.
 Francis was the most brilliant tactician Victor had ever met, and he knew every dirty trick for disabling and crippling opponents.

 While Victor built his reputation and became famous as an international mercenary for hire, Francis was always there at his side keeping him out of trouble.
-They both worked for JanCorp, a mercenary company that ran jobs for governments, corporations, and private citizens.
+They both worked for JanCorp, a private military contractor buried under layers of shell companies in the Cayman Islands.
+On paper, the organization barely existed—its contracts routed through subsidiaries that dissolved after each job, its payments washed through banks that asked no questions.
+In practice, it ran jobs for governments, corporations, and private citizens, maintaining a network of local fixers, safe houses, and surveillance assets across four continents.
 Francis was brilliant and dangerous.

 William, on the other hand…